 The MHS library is free and open to the public.
-All visitors wishing to use the library must create a user account in Portal1791; present a valid, government-issued photographic ID upon arrival; and be photographed by MHS staff.
+All visitors wishing to use the library must create a user account in Portal1791; present a valid, government-issued photographic ID upon arrival (original only, no facsimiles); and be photographed by MHS staff.

 At each visit all researchers report to the orientation room to check-in and receive an ID badge and lanyard, which must be worn by the researcher at all times while in the library.